k2view-academy/K2View-Academy/articles/44_administration_and_operations/README.md

 <strong>Administration and Operations</strong>

-Documents covering installation, K2cloud space and configuration management, Kubernetes how-tos, K2cloud identity federation, and other topics.

-The Administration and Operations section of the Knowledge Base serves as a central hub for technical notes covering the key operational domains necessary to install, configure, scale, and manage the K2view platform.
-It groups technical notes into major categories, including Installation Options & Planning; Space & Configuration Management; Kubernetes Operations & Scaling; Platform Behavior & Orchestration; and Identity Federation.
+The Administration and Operations section of the K2view Knowledge Base is a centralized resource providing technical notes on critical operational areas required to install, configure, scale, and manage the K2view platform.
+The notes are organized into major categories:

+1. Installation Options & Planning
+2. Space & Configuration Management
+3. Kubernetes Operations & Scaling
+4. Platform Behavior & Orchestration
+5. Identity Federation

-These technical notes are intended for system architects, DevOps engineers, administrators, and end users who need guidance outside of the K2view reference documentation.
+This section is tailored for system architects, DevOps engineers, administrators, and end users who seek practical guidance that supplements the primary K2view reference documentation.

 Please also check out our <a href="/articles/COE/README.md">Best Practices</a>.

 <strong>Topic Areas</strong>